SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 The ``init(center:size:)`` initializer could have assigned the new values of ``origin`` and ``size`` to the appropriate properties itself.
-However, it is more convenient (and clearer in intent) for the ``init(center:size:)`` initializer to take advantage of an existing initializer that already provides exactly that functionality.
+However, it's more convenient (and clearer in intent) for the ``init(center:size:)`` initializer to take advantage of an existing initializer that already provides exactly that functionality.